13.1.Email management job configuration

 This filter can be very useful, because it allows to find the biggest emails for further processing.
 If these large emails (and large attachments) are permanently processed, the Exchange server will be relieved from redundant megabytes that cause its slowness in many cases.

 For filtering emails according to this criteria, activate Size filter button by checking the checkbox next to it, then click on the active button.

 In the Size filter dialog choose from the filtering types (Bigger then, Smaller then, or Between values), enter the size (in kilobytes) and click OK.

 - Message class filter:

 In the Message class filter dialog it is possible to choose if the filter will be applied for all message classes (choose radio button Apply for all message classes) or only for some selected classes (Apply for selected message classes).
-It is also allowed to add Custom message classes to the already existing ones.
-After all necessary custom classes have been checked click on OK.
+It is also allowed to add Custom message classes to the list of the already existing ones.
+After all necessary custom classes have been checked, click on OK.

-The user can choose from 3 main types of how to store emails and attachments.
+The user can choose from 3 main ways of storing emails and attachments.
 It is possible either to archive the entire email message (in .msg format) with the attachment together (Simple archive), or just the attachment (Archive attachment).
-It is also enabled to archive the entire email and copy to the Public folder (Archive and copy to Public folder).
+It is also possible to archive the entire email and copy it to the Public folder (Archive and copy to Public folder).
 This function helps to share the document with other users.
 Everyone with a user account and password on the Exchange server can access the Public Folder.

-by checking this checkbox the email message in .msg format and the corresponding attachments will be stored separately from each other.
+by checking this checkbox, the email message in .msg format and the corresponding attachments will be stored separately from each other.
 Both will be stored in the selected storage, but separately from each other.
 This helps to save storage space.
-Let’s assume, that emails of more users (for example 5 users) will be stored at the same storage.
+Let’s assume that emails of more users (for example 5 users) will be stored in the same storage.
 Split attachments function will recognize duplicate attachments and they will be stored only once (not 5x).
-However email bodies will be stored 5 times, as emails in different mailboxes have different metadata.
+However, email bodies will be stored 5 times, as emails in different mailboxes have different metadata.

 Create tag view: